Use these apps to keep track of your running sessions

 3. Nike Run Club

 What more can you say when you find an app that is entirely free to use?
-Nike Run Club is used by thousands of people on a daily basis to track their runs while on a quest to meet their goals.
+For example, thousands of people use Nike Run Club daily to track their runs while on a quest to meet their goals.

 The app provides real-time feedback and audio cues to help motivate you throughout the run.
 Then, once you're back at home, you can sit back and review all of the details about your run, including pace, elevation, calories burned, and more.